-Next fiscal year will the second implementation year of the strategic plan.
-The Board-approved FY23-24 workplan outlines specific actions related to each of the new strategic plan goals.
-To ensure alignment of strategy and resources, department workplans, and budgets support the organizational workplan and budget.
-Progress on the workplan is reported quarterly, while success stories are documents and shared throughout the year.
+Next fiscal year will be the second implementation year of the strategic plan.
+The Board-approved FY24-25 workplan outlines specific actions related to each of the new strategic plan goals.
+To ensure alignment of strategy and resources, department workplans and budgets support the organizational workplan and budget.
+Progress on the workplan is reported quarterly, while success stories are documented and shared throughout the year.

-Key Initiatives for FY2023-24
+Key Initiatives for FY2024-25

-- Continuing to implement key recommendations of CONNECT Beyond, Prosperity for All regional plans and providing guidance to local governments in how they can support implementation. - Launching new programming directed at supporting the unique needs of smaller local governments in our region. - Beginning work on regional resilience, climate, and digital inclusion planning. - Continued development of new, innovative services for supporting older adults during COVID-19, including preparing for the reduction in federal ARPA funding and its impact across the region. - Supporting dislocated workers, career seekers, and businesses in need of workforce services. - Developing and submitting applications for federal competitive grants to support work in economic development, transportation, resilience, and other areas. - Transitioning to a new IT managed service provider and enhancing organization wide cyber security practices.
+- Updating the organization's strategic plan for the next three years (FY26-FY29) - Continuing to implement key recommendations of CONNECT Beyond, Prosperity for All regional plans and providing guidance to local governments in how they can support implementation. - Supporting local governments through American Rescue Plan Act (ARPA) close out, grant development and other technical assistance services. - Completing work on regional resilience, climate and digital inclusion planning. - Continued development of new, innovative services for older adults in response to the ARPA funding transition and new business development opportunities. - Supporting dislocated workers, career seekers and businesses in need of workforce services. - Developing and submitting applications for federal competitive grants to support work in economic development, transportation, resilience, and other areas. - Building the federal and state relations strategies for the upcoming 119th Congress and North Carolina General Assembly Long Session. - Embarking on succession planning and talent development activities across the organization.